 To answer that, let’s look at the origin of the word

-A post on Grammarphobia does a great job of explaining the origin, history, and usage of copy as we’re discussing it today.
+This post does a great job explaining the origin, history, and usage of copy as we’re discussing it here.

-According to this post, the word copy comes from the Latin word copia, which mainly meant abundance.
+This post claims the word copy comes from the Latin word copia, which mainly meant abundance.
 It could also refer to reproduction.
 Either way, it entered the English language in the 1300s.
-In the Middle Ages, it also adopted the meaning of ‘transcript’ in medieval Latin.
+In the Middle Ages, it also adopted the meaning of “transcript” in medieval Latin.
 The English word evolved to mean any example of writing by the 1500s.

-In the late 1800s and early 1900s, it started to be used in the field of journalism and advertising.
+In the late 1800s and early 1900s, the fields of journalism and advertising started using it.
 At the time, newspaper reporters would type their articles.
 They would use carbon paper to produce multiple copies at one time.

-The ‘copy-boy’ would take one copy to the typesetter and another copy to the editor.
-Perhaps you’re beginning to understand how the word copy has come to mean both a reproduction and written text.
+The “copy-boy” would take one copy to the typesetter and another copy to the editor.
+Perhaps you’re beginning to understand how copy can mean a reproduction and written text.

 To return to our question, is a blogger a copywriter?
 Yes—and no. If someone writes blogs for a company, they could be a copywriter.
 It would depend on what’s in those blogs.
-But the goal of the copy produced is ultimately what indicates if someone is a copywriter or a content writer.
+The goal of the piece ultimately indicates if someone is a copywriter or content writer.

 A content writer rarely writes to sell but rather to inform, educate or entertain.
-Though the lines get blurred, a copywriter typically writes shorter copy for ads, websites, or marketing emails.
+But the lines are blurry.
+A copywriter typically writes shorter copy for ads, websites, or marketing emails.
 A content writer typically produces longer copy, like blogs, pamphlets, or e-books.

 But some website pages contain thousands of words of copy.
 They’re longer than typical blog posts.
 But they have one goal—to get you to buy a product or service.
 You can write a short blog post of a few hundred words with the goal of educating or entertaining.
 The purpose of the copy, not the length, usually determines whether you want a copywriter or a content writer.